Welcome to today's edition of the Rush 24-7 podcast.

 I appreciate that.

-I'm still sitting here, I'm smiling.
+I'm still sitting here.

-How in the world of all things that previous caller could have heard, one rich guy standing up for another rich guy to get away with it when I didn't get away with anything.
+How in the world, of all things that previous caller could have heard, one rich guy standing up for another rich guy to get away with it when I didn't get away with anything.

-I could tell I could tell you as a as a member of a uh twelve-step program myself, uh that I can relate to what you probably have gone through, and uh I also know not to believe half the BS that's published out there.
+I could tell you as a member of a 12-step program myself, that I can relate to what you probably have gone through.

-They could hear when you're presenting your own.
+They could hear when you're presenting.

-I know Nathan, I really appreciate this.
+Nathan, I really appreciate this.

 I really do.

-People that listen to this program regularly get it, they understand what's going on.
+People that listen to this program regularly get it.

-So people that don't listen to this program who are the source of all this uh uh hatred for it and for me and the criticism, and the left who does listen to it who simply can't defeat the ideas here, so they try to, as they do with every conservative uh uh discredit and uh damage the credibility of uh conservative people who are uh public spokespeople and uh leaders of a movement and so forth.
+People that don't listen to this program, who are the source of all this hatred for it and for me and the criticism and the left who does listen to it, who simply can't defeat the ideas here.

 I understand all that.